datafiniti/data-fizz/README.md

 * Product dimension & Weight (shipping weight) can be found, but has to be manually extracted.
 * Image URLs (pending)

+1. Use the ASIN/ISBN: if 10 digit numeric code and not alphanumeric, it can safely be assumed the associated product is a book.

 # References
 * Simple web scraping with Node.js / JavaScript ([netinstructions](http://www.netinstructions.com/simple-web-scraping-with-node-js-and-javascript/))